 The new dental unit (below) is an upgrade, as well as replacement, for the previously used human dental equipment that was purchased in 2010.
 It offers several advantages.
 The high speed drill is oil free, eliminating the chance of oil exposure to a patient.
 The ultrasonic scaler now features piezo technology (ultrasonic scaling without heat production).
 Dental experts have called the new technology ‘gentler’ on the teeth.
 We can flush out pockets of infection with disinfectant instead of just water and air.
 The old magnetorestrictive technology generated more heat and we had to take great care to protect the teeth from damage caused by overheating.
 The previous equipment also required a lot of water to keep cool, so we had to control the airway to make sure it didn’t end up in the lungs.
 We do still closely monitor these things, but the piezo technology provides an extra margin of safety as well as more precision and power, requiring less time under anesthesia for the pet.

-The accumulative upgrades allow not only faster work to minimize anesthetic time, but allow us to identify problems early and offer more treatment options.
-The whole system was designed from the ground up to make disinfecting easier.
+We have also added a dental curing light and the ability to fill and seal certain defects.
+This allows some damaged teeth to be treated without extraction, if caught soon enough.
+These accumulative upgrades allow not only faster work to minimize anesthetic time, but allow us to identify problems early and offer more treatment options.
+The station was designed from the ground up to make disinfecting easier.
 It is part of our commitment to offer the best possible care to the pets so important to your life, while still recognizing the need to keep it affordable.
-We can do much more than before, but the price for a routine cleaning has not changed since 2010.